kaelhem/memoprout/README.md

 ![](https://raw.githubusercontent.com/kaelhem/memoprout/master/resources/logo.svg?sanitize=true)

 # MemoProut Pad
-An open-source Arduino audio game (in french).
+An open-source Arduino audio game (in french only until now...).

 In this repository you will find Arduino source code, sounds and everything necessary to make your own MemoProut Pad!